Physiotherapy for the Elderly at Home: A Complete Guide

 Who Can Benefit From Home Physiotherapy?

-A good home physiotherapy service follows a clear and supportive process.
-Your first visit will involve a thorough assessment where the therapist will listen to your concerns, learn about your medical history, and observe your current mobility, strength, and balance.
-This is a collaborative process, focused on understanding what matters most to you.
+A good physiotherapy service follows a supportive process.
+Your first visit involves a thorough assessment where the therapist listens to your medical history and observes your mobility.
+This is a collaborative process.

 Recommended At-Home Exercises